James Brown: Political views

 Brown stated he was neither Democratic nor Republican despite his support of Republican presidents such as Nixon and Reagan as well as Democratic presidents John F. Kennedy, Lyndon B. Johnson, and Jimmy Carter.
 In 1999, when being interviewed by Rolling Stone, the magazine asked him to name a hero in the 20th century.
 Brown mentioned John F. Kennedy and then-96-year-old U.S. Senator, and former Dixiecrat, Strom Thurmond, stating "when the young whippersnappers get out of line, whether Democratic or Republican, an old man can walk up and say 'Wait a minute, son, it goes this way.'
 And that's great for our country.
 He's like a grandfather to me."

 In 2003, Brown was the featured attraction of a Washington, D.C., fundraiser for the National Republican Senatorial Committee.
 Following the deaths of Ronald Reagan and his friend Ray Charles, Brown said to CNN, "I'm kind of in an uproar.
 I love the country and I got – you know I've been around a long time, through many presidents and everything.
 So after losing Mr. Reagan, who I knew very well, then Mr. Ray Charles, who I worked with and lived with like, all our life, we had a show together in Oakland many, many years ago and it's like you found the placard."
 Despite his contrarian political views, Brown mentored black activist Rev. Al Sharpton during the 1970s.
-Despite being a teenage civil rights activist even before befriending Brown in 1971, Sharpton would in fact become a major protege of Brown, who convinced him to be identified as "Al Sharpton" rather than "Alfred Sharpton" and who Sharpton also became the tour manager of from 1973 from 1980, during this time.
+Despite being a teenage civil rights activist even before befriending Brown in 1971, Sharpton would in fact become a major protege of Brown, who convinced him to be identified as "Al Sharpton" rather than "Alfred Sharpton" and who Sharpton also became the tour manager of from 1973 to 1980, during this time.

-In 2022, Sharpton stated in an interview with The Guardian that “I learned from James Brown that you’re going to have to be dramatic in order to get people to see things that they are not inclined to see.
-Especially in New York where you are competing with Broadway lights and Times Square – we had to do extraordinary things to get attention.”
+In 2022, Sharpton stated in an interview with The Guardian that "I learned from James Brown that you're going to have to be dramatic in order to get people to see things that they are not inclined to see.
+Especially in New York where you are competing with Broadway lights and Times Square – we had to do extraordinary things to get attention."
 In November 1981, Brown and Sharpton would meet with President Reagan to endorse a national Martin Luther King Jr. Day.